 Experience the excitement behind mushing your own dog sled team in Talkeetna, Alaska at an Iditarod champion’s kennel.
 AK Sled Dog Tours offers both summer and winter dog sled experiences, with “dryland mushing” in the warmer months.

 Alternatively, it’s possible to get a taste of the winter mushing experience atop a glacier during the summer, with a helicopter transfer to a nearby snowfield.

-Learn how to mush in the dry rigs while riding through the rugged Alaskan landscape or through the birch forest surrounded by glistening snow, where you’ll also have the chance to stop at a real Iditarod checkpoint.
+One of the best things to do in Talkeetna is to learn how to mush in the dry rigs while riding through the rugged Alaskan landscape or through the birch forest surrounded by glistening snow, where you’ll also have the chance to stop at a real Iditarod checkpoint.

 In addition to professional instruction and first-hand experience, you’ll hear stories from the Iditarod race, and enjoy interaction with the racing dogs and brand new puppies, potentially the next champions.